 Founded in 2011 in California, 2 Seas Agency represents a select number of authors, publishers and agencies in both domestic and international publishing markets.

-Thanks to over 25 years of combined experience on both sides of the Atlantic and in Asia, our team has an in-depth knowledge of foreign publishing.
+With over 30 years of combined experience on both sides of the Atlantic and in Asia, our team has an in-depth knowledge of the global publishing market.
 Our regular visits to international book fairs and publishing cities allow us to build and maintain close ties around the world with publishers, agents, literary scouts, translators, and the many other people active on the international publishing scene.

 PS: Click here if you want to know what foreign rights sales in publishing really is about.